SERVICES

-35 Years of Service and Repair Expertise.
+Over 45 Years of Service and Repair Expertise.

-Memphis Propeller offers a full menu of component services for propellers, starter-generators, blower motors and other items.
+Memphis Propeller offers a full menu of component services for propellers,

 Memphis Propeller conducts this type of plating in a safe, atmosphere-controlled setting to provide our customers with the ultimate in protection and beauty.

-If your propeller still has significant time left before overhaul, a reseal or repair could be a more economical option.
+• Your propeller or starter is a mechanical component.
+Sometimes mechanical components don’t always operate flawlessly.
+If your propeller or starter still has significant time left before overhaul, a reseal or repair could be a more economical option.
 When we perform a reseal or repair, we do only what is necessary to correct the issue at hand as cost effectively as possible.

 Repairs address only the problem causing item(s) and may or may not involve propeller disassembly.
-For example, blade nicks and cylinder leaking do not include complete propeller disassembly.
+For example, blade

-As time passes, manufacturers occasionally find issues with the propellers and components they manufacture that can affect the safety of their products.
+As time passes, manufacturers occasionally find issues with propellers and starters and components they manufacture that can affect the safety of their products.
 When this occurs, the manufacturer typically works together with the F.A.A. to come up with a resolution.
 This resolution comes out in the form of an Airworthiness Directive or A.D.
 Note.
 Memphis Propeller can comply with any and all A.D.s that may apply to your propeller.

 Here are a few of the many things that occur during a typical overhaul: